Community Climate Funding logo Community Climate Funding logo

 • Support for projects that aim to increase awareness, knowledge, and public confidence in:

-• zero-emission vehicles (ZEV) in all vehicle classes
+• zero-emission vehicles (ZEV) in medium and heavy-duty vehicle classes

 • low-emitting medium- and heavy-duty vehicles (trucks, delivery vans) including retrofits, repowers, and conversions